Talk, Judge, Cooperate: Gossip-Driven Indirect Reciprocity in Self-Interested LLM Agents: Introduction

 The advantages of ALIGN are three-fold.
 (1) ALIGN can adapt to various mixed-motive tasks, whereas classic reputation models rely on static, game-specific norms~\citep{smit2024learning,ohtsuki2006leading,nowak1998dynamics,nowak1998evolution}; (2) ALIGN adopts a more realistic setting of fully decentralized, self-interested agents, unlike recent approaches that introduce altruism~\citep{ren2025beyond,fang2025evolution,hughes2025modeling} or assume centralized control~\citep{vallinder2024cultural}.
 (3) ALIGN uses an open-ended, hierarchical gossip protocol that conveys evaluative and normative signals and can work with noisy or strategically framed language; by contrast, prior work often relies on task-specific channels or hand-crafted reputation scores, which limits generality~\citep{hughes2025modeling,al2023reputation}.

-We evaluate ALIGN across eight LLMs and three types of testbeds.
-(1) Matrix games where direct reciprocity is disabled~\citep{nowak1998dynamics,ohtsuki2004should} and cooperation can only arise through indirect reciprocity.
-(2) A sequential social dilemma with dynamic state and continuous actions.
-(3) A transaction market that maps to e-commerce applications.
-Our benchmark shows that ALIGN consistently improves indirect reciprocity and raises collective welfare compared to non-gossiping baseline.
-Our robustness test further shows that ALIGN resists malicious entrants: defectors are reliably identified and excluded through negative gossip, preserving community-level cooperation.
-Our ablation study confirms the efficiency of our gossip protocol v.s. a binary reputation signal.
-We also find that ALIGN is robust to silence and untruthful gossip, as agents can cross-validate multiple reports and rely on their own experience to filter noise.
-These results position ALIGN as an adaptive mechanism for cooperation emergence in decentralized LLM societies, bridging theoretical analysis of indirect reciprocity with practical implementations.
+Our experiments evaluate ALIGN across eight LLMs and three types of testbeds: (1) matrix games with direct reciprocity disabled, where cooperation can only arise through indirect reciprocity~\citep{nowak1998dynamics,ohtsuki2004should}; (2) a sequential social dilemma with dynamic states and continuous actions; and (3) a transaction market that maps to e-commerce applications.
+Benchmark results show that ALIGN consistently improves indirect reciprocity and collective welfare over non-gossiping baselines.
+Robustness tests further show that ALIGN resists both exploitative agents and collusive gossipers: persistent defectors are identified and gradually ostracized through negative gossip, preserving community-level cooperation.
+ALIGN also remains robust to uninformative or untruthful gossip, as agents can cross-validate public gossip against their own experience to filter unreliable messages.
+Additionally, ablations show that binary reputation signals cannot fully replace open-ended hierarchical gossip, which provides richer normative context for sustaining cooperation.
+These results position ALIGN as an adaptive mechanism for the emergence of cooperation in decentralized LLM societies, bridging theoretical analyses of indirect reciprocity with practical agentic implementations.

-Contrary to previous works~\citep{piedrahita2025corrupted} which suggest that stronger reasoning leads to more selfish behavior, our empirical benchmark further reveals that reasoning LLMs are not inherently selfish, but only cooperate when it is beneficial and withhold cooperation when defection dominates, whereas chat models often over-cooperate even when cooperation is strategically suboptimal.
+Contrary to prior work~\citep{piedrahita2025corrupted}, which suggests that stronger reasoning leads to less cooperative behavior in social dilemmas, our empirical analysis reveals a more nuanced pattern.
+Reasoning-focused LLMs are not inherently less cooperative, but more sensitive to the incentive structure: they withhold cooperation when future reciprocity is unsupported and cooperate when long-term reputation makes cooperation beneficial.
+By contrast, chat LLMs may irrationally over-cooperate even when it is strategically suboptimal.
 These insights offer guidance for the future design of cooperative mechanisms.
-As reasoning LLMs grow more powerful and widely deployed, ensuring their interactions remain beneficial in decentralized societies is important for AI safety.
+As reasoning-focused LLMs grow more powerful and widely deployed, ensuring their interactions remain beneficial in decentralized societies is important for AI safety.